 Rural and Small-Town Pastors (Individualized, Cohort)

 This emphasis provides advanced training for pastors who are ministering in town and country areas throughout the United States and Canada.
-It will involve biblical, theological, and practical study to bring enhanced, contextualized training and tools for pastoral effectiveness, recognizing the unique challenges that face rural and small-town pastors.
+This cohort will involve biblical, theological, and practical study to bring enhanced, contextualized training and tools for pastoral effectiveness, recognizing the unique challenges that face rural and small-town pastors.

 Spiritual Formation (Individualized, Cohort)